OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/setup_linear_solvers.rst

     The linear system for an uncoupled system can be solved with forward substitution in forward mode

 If you are using *reverse* mode, then the left-hand side of the unified derivatives equations will be the transpose-Jacobian and will have an upper-triangular structure.
-The upper-triangular transpose-Jacobian structure is notable, because it can also be seen in the :ref:`n2 diagram<om-command-view_model>` that OpenMDAO can produce.
+The upper-triangular transpose-Jacobian structure is notable, because it can also be seen in the :ref:`n2 diagram<om-command-n2>` that OpenMDAO can produce.

 .. figure:: matrix_figs/uncoupled_rev.png